 Richard Coffey, Music Director

 Since 2005, Richard Coffey has been the Music Director of The Hartford Chorale, the region’s principal symphonic chorus, appearing frequently with the Hartford Symphony Orchestra and offering significant concerts on its own and in association with other orchestras and instrumental ensembles.
-In this role, Mr. Coffey has conducted the Chorale and The Hartford Symphony in concerts of major works in Hartford’s Bushnell Center for the Performing Arts and other venues.
-Whether as chorusmaster or conductor, Mr. Coffey has served Hartford Chorale in recent regional performances of the Bach Christmas Oratorio, the Beethoven Missa Solemnis and Ninth Symphony, the Berlioz Te Deum, the Bernstein Chichester Psalms, the Brahms Requiem, the Britten War Requiem, Elgar’s Dream of Gerontius, Handel’s Messiah, the Mozart Requiem, Orff’s Carmina Burana, the Poulenc Gloria, the Vaughan Williams Hodie, the Verdi Requiem, and Xian Xinghai’s Yellow River Cantata.
+In this role, Mr. Coffey has conducted the Hartford Chorale and the Hartford Symphony in concerts of major works in Hartford’s The Bushnell Center for the Performing Arts and other venues.
+Whether as chorusmaster or conductor, Mr. Coffey has served Hartford Chorale in acclaimed regional performances of the Bach Christmas Oratorio, the Beethoven Missa Solemnis and Ninth Symphony, the Berlioz Te Deum, the Bernstein Chichester Psalms, the Brahms Requiem, the Britten War Requiem, Elgar’s Dream of Gerontius, Handel’s Messiah, the Mozart Requiem, Orff’s Carmina Burana, the Poulenc Gloria, the Vaughan Williams Hodie, the Verdi Requiem, and Xian Xinghai’s Yellow River Cantata.

-In 2008 Mr. Coffey and the Hartford Chorale, with the New York Choral Society, engaged in a singing tour of China at the invitation of the Chinese Cultural Ministry, presenting performances of the Beethoven Ninth Symphony and Philp Glass’s epic tone poem Itaipu.
+In 2008 Mr. Coffey and the Hartford Chorale, with the New York Choral Society, engaged in a singing tour of China at the invitation of the Chinese Cultural Ministry, presenting performances of the Beethoven Ninth Symphony and Philip Glass’s epic tone poem Itaipu.

 In 1992, Mr. Coffey was named Choral Director of the Year by the Connecticut Chapter of the American Choral Directors Association, in recognition of “outstanding contributions to the advancement of choral music through distinguished service and the highest standards of performance.”
 In 2007, he received a Major Achievement Award from The Hartford Symphony Orchestra in recognition of his “outstanding and inspiring artistic leadership of the Symphony’s two major choral partners, CONCORA and The Hartford Chorale,” and in 2008 the Greater New Britain Arts Alliance presented him its award for Lifetime Achievement in the Arts.
-Mr. Coffey is the 2009 recipient of the Alfred Nash Patterson Lifetime Achievement Award, presented to individuals who have made exceptional contributions to choral singing and its culture within New England.
+Mr. Coffey was the 2009 recipient of the Alfred Nash Patterson Lifetime Achievement Award, presented to individuals who have made exceptional contributions to choral singing and its culture within New England.

 Mr. Coffey holds music degrees from the University of North Carolina and the School of Sacred Music of Union Theological Seminary in New York.
 In 1979 he received the premier prix d’orgue after studies with organist Marie-Claire Alain at France’s École National de Musique, Rueil-Malmaison.